Catholic University of America, Ph.D.

 Licensed Psychologist State of Maryland

-Individual psychotherapy for children, adolescents and adults; Family Therapy; Behavioral Consultation; IQ and ADHD evaluations; Training in Conflict Resolution and Mediation; School Consultation
+Individual psychotherapy for children, adolescents and adults; Family Therapy; Behavioral Consultation; ADHD evaluations; Training in Conflict Resolution and Mediation; School Consultation

 Areas of Specialization